stephen1776/P_PS/README.md

-# P_PS
-Precalculus: Problems and Solutions
+# Precalculus: Problems and Solutions
+## Description ##
+Information such as corrections will appear here.